andrewbaxter/inarybay/readme.md

 - Extreme optimization

   This is rust, and I don't do crazy things, so it won't be slow.
-But I'm not going to compromise on the goals to increase speed.
+But optimization is lower priority than the above.

 # Features